f948/Online-Store/README.md

 You will need to have all the program files inside the "htdocs" folder in the xampp program folders in the Program Files folder in the C drive.
 In addition you will need to use the Apache server which xampp provides.
-You will need to go to google to browse to the directory which the files are located on your localhost server and run the files using xampp.
+You will need to go to google to browse to the directory in which the files are located on your localhost server and run the files using xampp.

 # LICENSE:
 NOT FOR COMMERCIAL USE If you intend to use any of my code for commercial use please contact me and get my permission.
 If you intend to make money using any of my code please ask my permission.